 - Free Downloads

-Drillers added four oil rigs in the week to Jan.
-6, bringing the total count up to 529, the most since December 2015, energy services firm Baker Hughes Inc. (NYSE: BHI) said on Jan.
-6.
+Drillers added eight oil rigs in the week to Oct.
+12, bringing the total count to 869, Baker Hughes, a GE company (NYSE: BHGE), said in its weekly report.